emilyboynton/Bingo/README.md

 ## Game
 To play a user generates a random number.
 Clicks the space if the number matches.
-The game is won, when the player clicks a complete row, column, or diagonal.
+The game is won when the player clicks a complete row, column, or diagonal.
 Player is then prompted to play again.
 If yes, the board refreshes with a new random layout.
 If no, returns to winning board.